 Both methods requires roughly same amount of time ~2 days, which really helps develops flavor and that chewy texture you want in a good Neapolitan pizza.
 So if you are looking for a quick pizza dough recipe, this is not the one, but hey, didn’t you know anything sourdough is not going to be quick? 😛

 The benefit of making this sourdough version is that it gives just a tinge of tang– its not very noticeable but adds this extra depth in flavor.
 I actually prefer my pizza, like my baguettes, to have have that milky sweetness so I take care to prevent the development of too much acetic and latic acid.
 I would also like to think that the sourdough dough is just a bit more digestable due to the fermentation work by the natural yeast.

 Other than the long ferment time, is not a difficult recipe.
 So I hope you do give it a try and let me know what you think.

 - 5 g salt

 - Mix sourdough starter, water and salt together until well combined.
 Add flour and mix until a wet dough forms.
 Cover and let rest for 30 minutes.

-- For the next two hours, perform about 4 stretch and folds every every 30 minutes for a total of 4 stretch and folds.
+- For the next two hours, perform about 4 stretch and folds every 30 minutes for a total of 4 sets.
 After the last fold, cover and let it ferment in the fridge for 2 days for the flavor to develop or up to 4 days.
 The longer it ferments, the more sour the dough will be.